grafana/metrictank/docs/clustering.md

 If you want to be able to promote secondaries to primaries (or restart primaries), it's important they have been ingesting and processing these messages, so that the moment they become primary, they don't start saving all the chunks it has in memory, which could be a significant sudden load on Cassandra.

-Metrictank supports 1 transports for clustering: kafka, configured in the [clustering transports section in the config](https://github.com/grafana/metrictank/blob/master/docs/config.md#clustering-transports)
+Grafana Metrictank supports 1 transports for clustering: kafka, configured in the [clustering transports section in the config](https://github.com/grafana/metrictank/blob/master/docs/config.md#clustering-transports)

 Instances should not become primary when they have incomplete chunks (though in worst case scenario, you might have to do just that).
 So they expose metrics that describe when they are ready to be upgraded.